 Risk Factors

 Several risk factors could delay the DRC segment's rehabilitation beyond the target dates.
 Political instability in Kinshasa or at the provincial level could disrupt the SNCC partnership or freeze regulatory approvals.
 Changes in mineral commodity prices could undermine the economic case for rail transport, making it harder to secure take-or-pay commitments from miners.
 Cobalt price volatility, which has already affected investment decisions in the DRC mining sector, is a particular concern.
-Financing delays are possible if the AfDB or other lenders impose additional conditions or if the DRC government fails to meet disbursement prerequisites.
+Financing delays remain possible while prospective lenders complete review, impose conditions, or wait for DRC-side institutional prerequisites.
 Construction cost overruns, which are common in large infrastructure projects in challenging environments, could stretch available financing and force prioritization of some rehabilitation works over others.

 Security deterioration in eastern DRC, while geographically distant from the Katanga corridor zone, could spill over through displacement, political distraction, or diversion of government resources.
 The DRC's broader governance challenges — including concerns about corruption, regulatory unpredictability, and the enforcement of contracts — create an operating environment where institutional risks are at least as significant as engineering and construction risks.